Cowboy Capital of the World FAQS

 Do I have to have cowboy boots and a cowboy hat to ride horses?

-No you do not have to have either.
-But it is extremely important to remember that cowboys choose boots and a hat not so much as a fashion statement as protective gear.
-The boots protect both the feet and the legs from being scratched from brush along the trail.
-And the hat protects the cowboy from the sun or rain.
-It is best to at least wear a good pair of athletic style shoes with an enclosed toe and a head covering such as a baseball cap.
+No, you do not have to have either.
+But it is extremely important to remember that cowboys choose boots and a hat not so much as a fashion statement but as protective gear.
+The boots protect both the feet and the legs from being scratched from brush along the trail and the hat protects the cowboy from the sun or rain.
+It is best to wear a good pair of shoes with an enclosed toe and a head covering such as a baseball cap.

 What is a honky tonk?